vanHeemstraSystems/designrr/README.md

-repository-name
+designrr

-# Repository Name
+# Designrr

+> The first A.I. writing assistant specifically designed for non-fiction content

-Based on "ABC" at https://www.abc.com/
+Based on "Designrr" at https://go2.designrr.io/

 ## 100 - Introduction